This is a guide covering the key light.

 What is Key Light?

-Roughly speaking, the key light is the primary source of light in a frame/shot.
+Roughly speaking, the key light is the primary light source in a frame/shot.
 The key light is one of the building blocks in lighting for photographers and cinematographers alike.
 You can find this type of lighting in both low and bright conditions in your shot.

-A solid understanding of key light will guide you in manipulating lights to bring forth different moods to your image.
+A solid understanding of key lights will guide you in manipulating lights to create different moods in your image.

-You will most likely place key lights in front of your subject, wrapping them in light.
-There will also be a term such as low key, medium key, and high key.
+You will most likely place key lights before your subject, wrapping them in light.
+Keywords include low-key, medium-key, and high-key.

 The key light is also a part of the three-point lighting system.
 Check out this visual to understand this setup: